 1 egg, beaten

-1 c mixed prairie fruits (I used ½ cup each sea buckthorn and honeyberries but Saskatoons work well)
+1 cup mixed prairie fruits (I used ½ cup each sea buckthorn and honey berries but Saskatoon berries work well too)

-2. Line muffin tins with non-stick liners, or butter them or spray with a vegetable oil.
+1. Preheat the oven to 375°F and line muffin tins with non-stick liners or butter them or spray with a vegetable oil.

-4. Combine the butter, egg and milk in another bowl.
+4. Stir the butter, egg and milk together in another bowl.

-5. Add the fruit to the flour mix, disperse and then add the wet ingredients.
+5. Stir the fruit into to the flour mix and then add the wet ingredients.

-6. Stir just to moisten (over mixing will cause tough muffins).
+6. Stir just until moist (over mixing will cause tough muffins).

-7. Distribute the batter to make 12 muffins.
+7. Distribute the batter evenly to make 12 muffins.

-8. Combine the last 3 ingredients in a bowl and sprinkle a little over the dough of each muffin.
+8. Combine the last hazelnuts, brown sugar and cinnamon in a bowl and sprinkle a little over the top of each muffin.